 top of page

-Premiering in Barbados and the US in the 2023-24 season.
+Premiered in Barbados and the US in 2023-24.

 Yankee Bajan is a play with music that explores the experience of the African-American expatriate returning to the land of his/her family origins.
 The primary question is: How can one return home to a place that has never been home and what cultural and colonial baggage does one bring to that experience?
 It also asks, what forces are currently in place in the United States that would drive a family to consider the expatriate experience?
 After four years of the “Trump Experience,” what has become of America?
 What have we lost and what are we seeking?